MoamenMoatazYoussef/moamens-notes/Java Technologies/Spring & Hibernate/AOP.md

 **Case 6 output:** the AOP code will execute before both method calls, because it will match any method whose name has "add" in its start, regardless of what follows, the modifier, or the return type.

 ### Pointcut Expressions: Parameter Matching
-We can specify specific parameters to match, we can use some wildcards like:
+We can specify specific parameters to match.
+**Case 1:** we can use some wildcards like:
 - (): match method with no arguments.
 - (*): match method with *one* or more arguments.
 - (..): match method with *zero* or more arguments. (i.e. anything)

-Or, we can specify arguments by passing the Fully Qualified Name of the parameter type, for example:
+**Case 2:** we can specify arguments by passing the Fully Qualified Name of the parameter type, for example:
 ``` Java
 @Before("execution(* * addAccount(com.luv2code.aopdemo.Account))")
 ```